Eastern Sierra hikes - 2012

 ![]() |

-On the way home there was a construction-related traffic stoppage on highway 89 near Monitor Pass (8,314 ft. ), so I had time to take a photo, looking towards Carson Pass (8,652 ft.), plus other mountains.
+On the way home there was a construction-related traffic stoppage on highway 89 near Monitor Pass (8,314 ft. ), so I had time to take a photo, looking towards Mokelume Peak and Round Top at Carson Pass (8,652 ft.) to the right.

 return to eastern sierra index